 Judge when a problem is solved (and equally important, when it is not yet solved).
 Explain such mathematical claims clearly and precisely.

-homeworks.
-Late homeworks will not be accepted (except in the
+Late homeworks will not be accepted (except in the event of

-event of illness or other unavoidable circumstances).
-If for
+illness or other unavoidable circumstances).
+If for some reason

-some reason you will be unable to hand in a homework on time,
+you will be unable to hand in a homework on time, please discuss

-please discuss it with me beforehand.
-While you may
+it with me beforehand.
+While you may discuss homework

-discuss homework problems with your fellow students, you must
+problems with your fellow students, you must write up your

-write up your solutions in your own words.
-Be aware that
+solutions in your own words.
+Be aware that you are unlikely

-you are unlikely to perform well on exams unless you gain
+to perform well on exams unless you gain practice at problem

-be handing out solution sets.
-You are required to grade a copy
+handing out solution sets.
+You are required to grade a copy of

-of your homework using the solution set as a guide and to hand
+your homework using the solution set as a guide and to hand the

-the graded copy in at the following class session.
-The
+graded copy in at the following class session.
+The self-grading

-solution and your self-grading.
-The purpose of this is to
+self-grading.
+The purpose of this is to enhance your

 1. Write the solutions leaving space for your grading comments and for our grading comments (e.g. margins on both sides, and top and bottom, and don't use tightly spaced lines).